Manage Awards FAQs

 Common Award Management Questions

-The Unit Directory on ourÌýwebsite allows you to search by department to find your contacts at OCG.
-In the directory you willÌýfind your Proposal Analyst,ÌýGrant Officer, Contract Officer and SubcontractÌýOfficer.
+Our Unit Directory allows you to search by department to find your contacts at the Office of Contracts and Grants.
+In the directory you willÌýfind your Proposal Analyst,ÌýGrant Officer, Contract Officer, and SubcontractÌýOfficer.

 Incoming Awards and Funds: Incoming funds can be defined as any number of items, including a grant, contract,Ìýor subcontract.
 Regardless of its definition, these specifically addressÌýwhenÌýa sponsor awards CU Boulder funding to perform a specific project.ÌýAll incoming awards should be routed toÌýocg@colorado.edu and the award will be assigned to a Grant or Contract Officer for review and negotiation.

-Outgoing Awards and Funds: CUÌýBoulder generally issues outgoingÌýsubcontracts (awarding and funding)Ìýto collaborators outside of CUÌýBoulder in order to further specific research goals.
+Outgoing Awards and Funds: CUÌýBoulder generally issues outgoingÌýsubagreements (awarding and funding)Ìýto collaborators outside of CUÌýBoulder in order to further specific research goals.

 View the Signature Authority Delegations fact sheetÌýfor more information.

-In cost-reimbursable contracts, CU Boulder can only be reimbursed for actual expenses incurred during the project and the risk of project completion falls upon the sponsor.
+In cost-reimbursable contracts, CU Boulder can only be reimbursed for actual expenses incurred during the project.
+The risk of project completion falls upon the sponsor.

 To request a No-Cost Extension, please complete the online No-Cost Extension Form for the appropriate sponsor.
 You will need the following information to complete the form:

-Student projects, such as Senior Design courses and their affiliated funding, are negotiated and executedÌýby the OCG Contracts Team.
+Student projects, such as Senior Design courses, are negotiated and executedÌýby Contract Officers at the Office of Contracts and Grants.

-Contract Officers assist CU Boulder in creatingÌýa standard template contract for sponsors funding both undergrad and graduate projects.
-A Statement of Work (SOW), project title, and sponsor contact are needed for the OCG Contracts Team to initiate contract negotiations with sponsors.
-The OCG Contracts TeamÌýnegotiates and follows-up with sponsors in order for theÌýagreements to be finalized.
+Contract Officers use a standard template contract for sponsors funding student projects.
+A Statement of Work, project title, and sponsor contact are needed for Contract Officers to initiate contract negotiations with sponsors.
+Contract Officers negotiate and follow up with sponsors in order for theÌýagreements to be finalized.

-ÌýData Transfer and Use Agreements (DTUAs), Non-disclosure Agreements (NDAs) andÌýMaterial Transfer Agreements (MTAs) are negotiated and executed by the OCG Contracts Team.
+Data Transfer and Use Agreements (DTUA/DUAs), Nondisclosure Agreements (NDAs), andÌýMaterial Transfer Agreements (MTAs) are negotiated and executed by Contract Officers in the Office of Contracts and Grants.

-Contract Administrators assist CU Boulder in facilitating the sharing and receipt of intellectual property through these unfunded contractual vehicles.ÌýTo initiate a new contract, please submit your request via the NDA and MTA Online Request Form or email your department’s Contract Administrator.
+Contract Officers assist in the sharing and receipt of intellectual property through these unfunded contracts.ÌýTo initiate a new contract, please submit your request via the NDA, MTA, and DTUA/DUA Online Request Form.

 SpeedType Questions

 The assignment of SpeedTypes is initiated by the Campus Controller's Office (CCO).
-After the OCG Grant or Contract Officer has completed the review and processing of an incoming award, the file is routed electronically to CCO to be input into the financial system, which then generates a SpeedType.
+After the Office of Contracts and Grants (OCG) has completed the review and processing of an incoming award, the file is routed electronically to CCO to be put into their financial system.
+CCO's financial system then generates a SpeedType.

-If CCO has no questions or issues with the award processing or documentationÌýthe SpeedType is usually assigned within two days after being received by CCO.
-If there are issues, the file will be routed back to OCG to resolve, which may delay the SpeedType.Ìý
+If CCO has no questions or issues with the award processing or documentation,Ìýthe SpeedType is usually assigned within two days after being received by CCO.
+If there are issues, the file will be routed back to OCG to resolve, which may delay the SpeedType generation.Ìý

 Principal Investigators can help facilitate quick assignment of SpeedTypes by ensuring: